alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 1. Click `Build with Parameters`.

 1. Fill in the appropriate variables using the form presented by Jenkins.
-Use a relative URL (i.e. without the www.gov.uk prefix) if a link is required.

 1. Click `Build`.